Food Preservation Methods

 Building Your Off-Grid Larder: A Year's Supply

-One of the most frequently asked questions in homesteading communities that's almost never answered directly: how much do you actually need to preserve for a year?
-Here's a framework for a family of four.
+One of the most frequently asked questions in homesteading communities that is almost never answered directly: how much do you actually need to preserve for a year?
+Here is a framework for a family of four.

 | Food Category | Qty for 4 (1 Year) | Best Method | Notes |